Ackee-Blockchain/school-of-solana/1.lesson/hello_world/README.md

 # Hello World!

 This is Hello World program to the Solana development.
+It creates a `HelloWorldAccount` account and stores a greeting.

 To run, execute: